-Traveling abroad?
-Google Maps will now tell your taxi driver where your hotel is in their own language
+Google Maps is rolling out a Star Trek-style universal translator for foreign travelers

 But when you’re in a foreign country where you don’t speak or read the language, getting around can still be difficult, especially when you need to speak with someone.
 Think about that anxiety-inducing time you tried to talk to a taxi driver, or that moment you tried to casually ask a passerby for directions.

-With Map’s new text-to-speech feature you no longer have to look like an idiot pointing to an app to tell your driver where you want to go.
-Instead, just pull up the location in Google Maps and tap the new audio button by the name or address of the listing to have it read aloud in the local language, and instantly your driver will understand where your destination is.
+With the new text-to-speech feature, you no longer have to look like an idiot pointing to an app to tell your driver where you want to go.
+Instead, just pull up the location in Google Maps and tap the new audio button by the name or address of the listing to have it read aloud in the local language.
+Your driver will instantly understand where your destination is.

 As de Brissac explains, the “text-to-speech technology automatically detects what language your phone is using to determine which places you might need help translating.
 For instance, if your phone is set to English and you’re looking at a place of interest in Tokyo, you’ll see the new speaker icon next to the place’s name and address so you can get a real-time translation.”